 — Eileen Park Robertson, Impact filmmaker, journalist, racial justice advocate

-We will be presenting the awards at the CJFE Gala.
-We would like to thank the Canadian Journalists For Free Expression for their remarkable allyship and for giving us a platform to share this award.
-We could not have asked for better partners.
-Special thanks to Carol Off, Michelle Shepard and everyone who made us feel at home in this partnership.
+In 2023, we presented the awards at the CJFE Gala.
+We thank the Canadian Journalists For Free Expression for their remarkable allyship and for having given us a platform to share this award.